JETAANY Contacts

 ![]() |

-A New Jersey native, Steven is a lawyer by training and works for a bankruptcy services company in New York.
-After JET, he went to Duke Law School and spent time working for two Japanese law firms and studying at Waseda University before moving to New York to work for a law firm.
-In 2002 he began serving as the editor of the JETAANY Newsletter (now the JETAANY Magazine) and in 2005 was JETAANY’s representative at the JETAA International Meeting in Japan.
-He used his role as Newsletter editor to reach out to newsletter editors in other chapters, eventually leading him to create the Writers Interpreters Translators (WIT) Group and JetWit.com in 2008 as a resource for the JET alum community.
-His goal is to help JET alums connect with each other and find and create work opportunities for themselves.
-In addition to his JETAANY work, Steven is also the creator of Bankruptcy Bill, a cartoon about bankruptcy lawyers (and few bankruptcy haiku too!)
-Steven lives in Brooklyn with his wife Wynne and can often be found playing ultimate frisbee in or near Prospect Park.
+Steven is Director of Legal English Programs at St. John’s University School of Law where he has the good fortune to work with two other JET alumni!
+He has a JD from Duke Law School, an MA TESOL from CUNY-Hunter College, a CELTA Certificate, and a BA in History from the University of Pennsylvania.
+He has also studied law at Waseda University and interned for Japanese law firms.
+In 2002 he began serving as the editor of the JETAANY Newsletter (now the JQ Magazine) and in 2005 was JETAANY’s representative at the JETAA International Meeting in Japan.
+He used his role as Newsletter editor to reach out to newsletter editors in other chapters, eventually leading him to create the Writers Interpreters Translators (WIT) Group which evolved into JETwit.com in 2008 as a resource for the JET alum community.
+His goal is to help JET alums connect with each other and find and create work opportunities for themselves which he does through the JETwit Jobs Google Group.
+And he’s also established the JET Alum Parents Facebook Group for JET alum parents throughout the world.
+Steven lives in Brooklyn with his wife and three children, is a member of the Park Slope Food Co-op, and can occasionally be found playing ultimate frisbee in or near Prospect Park.
+You can connect with him via LinkedIn.

 ![]() |